Welcome to my world of automotive paintings!

 For as long as I can remember, I've had a love affair with automobiles.
 I've always been drawn to the design and romance of classic cars, modern machines and race cars, especially formula one.
 I can still remember sitting on my porch as a kid watching the neighbor pull up in his brand new Morgan Drophead Coupe.
 I vowed to own one myself one day.
 Eventually I did.

 I've been very fortunate in my art career and I don't take that lightly.
 I've been lucky enough to be commissioned by art collectors, car aficionados and major global brands and I've won a few awards along the way.
-My real award however is when my work is enjoyed by others whether they be "car people" or "art people"!
+My real award however is when my work is enjoyed by others whether they are "car people" or "art people" or hopefully both!

-As way of background, I studied graphic arts at Pratt Institute in Brooklyn, NY and advertising design and graduate level painting at Florida State University in Tallahassee, FL and received my BFA from FSU.
+As way of background, I studied graphic arts at Pratt Institute in Brooklyn, NY and advertising design and graduate level painting at Florida State University in Tallahassee, FL.
 Upon graduation I went into advertising and brand design owning a number of ad agencies in Florida and Georgia along the way.
 Today, I'm thankful that advertising has been replaced by painting!
 My greatest job, however, has been as a father.
 I'm the very proud father of four grown sons and grandfather of two girls.
 They can all tell you stories of my car obsession ......